jackee777/babelnetpy/README.md

 synset_ids = bn.getSynsetIdsFromResourceID("BabelNet", "EN", "NOUN", "WIKI")
 print(synset_ids[0])
 ```
-#### key.txt
+#### About key.txt
-The purpose of "key.txt" used in 'BabelNet(open("key.txt", "r").read())' is to avoid a mistake that you update your API key accidentaly.
+The purpose of "key.txt" used in `BabelNet(open("key.txt", "r").read())` is to avoid a mistake that you update your API key accidentaly.
-If you don't use the github or another web application, I recommend to use 'BabelNet("your API key")' because you don't need to make an  additional file.
+If you don't use the github or another web application, I recommend to use `BabelNet("your API key")` because you don't need to make an  additional file.
 The "key.txt" in the example code means that you need to make "key.txt" and write your API key in that file.
 The API key is written on the home page after log-in.